buntec/fs2-d3/docs/index.md

 ## Examples

-In this first example, we generate once per second a random sequence of letters and bind them to svg text elements.
+In this first example, we generate once per second a random sequence of letters and bind them to SVG text elements.
 We use transitions to animate the entering, exiting and reordering of letters.

 ```scala mdoc:js